 Name and relevant personal details (e.g. age, ethnicity, gender, location, level of education, job title, company).
-We also like to include a photo with each persona to make them seem that much more human.
+We like to include a photo with each persona to make them seem more human.

-Related goal(s) and motivation that establishes what they are trying to accomplish and why.
+Related goal(s) and motivation establish what they are trying to accomplish and why.

 Pain points based on circumstantial challenges and/or shortcomings of the competition.

 Preferences and considerations that play into their buying decision.

 Summary of the ideal solution for overcoming the pain points and achieving satisfaction.

 Personas make each segment much more relatable, simplifying the process of finding ways to create value for them, elevate their perception, and influence their decision making.

 How will your solution be the best option for them?

 Sustainable business success is based on the ability to provide customers with more value than the competition.
 The details in your Personas will identify the primary drivers of 'value' for the corresponding market segment.
 The next step is to specify how your product / service will stand out from the competition by doing a better job of satisfying their needs.